 A company’s balance sheet is a comprehensive account of its liabilities, assets, and stockholders’ equities at a particular time.
 It contains information on a firm’s assets and debts as well as investments made by investors and shareholders.

-A balance sheet is made up of two columns, with assets on the left and liabilities on the right.
-The equation below serves as its foundation:
+A company’s balance sheet is composed of two columns, with assets on the left and liabilities on the right.
+It has the following equation as its foundation:

 Assets = Liabilities + Shareholders equity